baykirac/NFS2AutoDriving/README.md

 # NFS2AutoDriving
 İf you want to run this program faultless.
-You should run your game as an administrator because pressing a button in the games is not possible without authorization so pydirectinput library needs that.
+You should run your code as an administrator because pressing a button in the games is not possible without authorization so pydirectinput library needs that.